diyefi/Puma-HowTo/doc/spin1/assembly3_map.md

 --/

 **ON-Board MAP**
-/-- 337x260 img/reflow/IMG_0227.JPG "Photo of MPX series MAP sensor" This is installed later
+/-- 337x260 img/reflow/IMG_0227.JPG "Photo of MPX series MAP sensor" The MAP sensor is installed later in the through hole section.

-- Requires no additional components for the reflow process
+On-board MAP requires no additional components for the reflow process

 - **D31** *Not used no connection.*
 - **D32** *Not used no connection.*